Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.ApacheAvro/README.md

 ## Troubleshooting

-If you encounter errors when communication with the Schema Registry service, these errors will be thrown as `RequestFailedExceptions`.
+If you encounter errors when communication with the Schema Registry service, these errors will be thrown as a [RequestFailedException][request_failed_exception].
 The serializer will only communicate with the service the first time it encounters a schema (when serializing) or a schema ID (when deserializing).
-Any errors related to serialization to Avro, or deserialization from Avro, will be thrown as `AvroSerializationException`.
-The `InnerException` will contain the underlying exception that was thrown from the Apache Avro library.
-When deserializing, the exception will also contain the `SchemaId` of the schema that triggered the error.
+Any errors related to serialization to Avro, or deserialization from Avro, will be thrown as a `AvroSerializationException`.
+The `InnerException` property will contain the underlying exception that was thrown from the Apache Avro library.
+When deserializing, the `SchemaId` property will contain the schema ID of the schema that triggered the error.
 Using our `Employee` schema example, if we add an `Employee_V2` model that adds a new required field, this would not be compatible with `Employee`.
 If the data we are attempting to deserialize may contain a schema that would not be compatible with our `Employee_V2` model, then we might write code like the following:

 ```C# Snippet:SchemaRegistryAvroException
 try
 {